Scleral Lenses For Post-LASIK, Post-PRK, And Post-RK Surgery

 Those with surgery complications develop vision problems that cannot be fully corrected using glasses or soft contact lenses, as their newly shaped cornea often causes the lenses to easily dislodge.
 For those people, scleral lenses are the ideal option for clear and comfortable vision.

 Have you experienced complications following your laser eye surgery?
-Speak with Melania Napolitano, O.D. at 20/20 Eye Care to find out how scleral lenses can help you see clearly and comfortably again.
+Speak with Dr. Melania and Dr. Maria at 20/20 Eye Care to find out how scleral lenses can help you see clearly and comfortably again.

 Why Wear Specialty Contact Lenses For Post-Surgery Complications?